 A call to action (CTA) is actually a word of phrase stimulating users to interact with a product in a way and for the aim it is designed for.
 CTA elements are the interactive controls which enable users to do the action they are called to.
 Common types of such interactive elements in the layout are buttons, tabs, or links.
 In the interfaces of all kinds, CTA elements are the core factor of effective interaction with the product, which plays the crucial role in usability and navigability.
 When all the path of interaction and transitions is built clearly for users but CTA element is not thought-out, placed or designed well, users can get confused and will need to take additional effort trying to achieve their goals.
 That sets the high risk for poor conversion rate and general user experience.
 That’s why this navigation element should draw particularly deep designers attention.
 In any interface, it should be one of the most prominent and quickly noticeable parts to inform users how the product can be helpful or useful for them.

 5. Care about general page scannability

 As it was already mentioned, users don’t usually read and observe all the content on the page or screen from the starting point: instead, they start from quick scanning to understand if it contains something they need or want.
 This significant domain of user research is massively supported by Nielsen Norman Group and provides designers and usability specialists with the better understanding of user behavior and interactions.
 Different experiments collecting data on user eye-tracking have shown that there are several typical models along which visitors usually scan the website.
-In the article about 3 design layouts, the author Steven Bradley mentions the following common models: Gutenberg Diagram, Z-Pattern, And F-Pattern.

 Knowing these models, designers and information architects can build navigation and important data in the points where they have the highest chances to be seen and get the user interested.
 The well-thought-out visual hierarchy will make the page easily skimmed saving users’ time and energy.